civicrm/civicrm-dev-docs/docs/documentation/extensions.md

         repo: 'https://github.com/username/org.civicrm.foobar'
     ```

     * There are lots of other settings you can put here if you want to have multiple languages or versions.
-Look at `user.yml` as an example of a book (the User Guide) which takes advantage of all the possible settings.
+Look at `user.yml` as an example of a guide (the User Guide) which takes advantage of all the possible settings.
     * But if you want to keep it simple and just have one English edition which points to the `master` branch of your repo, then stick with the above settings.

 1. Adjust `name` and `repo` to your own values

-    * The `name` you set here will be shown in the list of all books on [docs.civicrm.org](https://docs.civicrm.org) as well as at the top of every page of your book.
+    * The `name` you set here will be shown in the list of all guides on [docs.civicrm.org](https://docs.civicrm.org) as well as at the top of every page of your guide.
 Use whatever **long name** you've chosen for your extension, such as "Foo Bar", or "CiviFoobar". (*Don't* use a fully qualified name like "org.civicrm.foobar" because that wouldn't look so nice to visitors.)

 1. Click **Propose new file**.
 1. On the next screen, click **Create pull request**.
 (You're not done until you create a pull request!)

-At some point (hopefully soon!) someone will merge your PR and get the necessary config for your book up on the server.
+At some point (hopefully soon!) someone will merge your PR and get the necessary config for your guide up on the server.
 Then it can be published.

-## Manually publish your book {:#manual-publishing}
+## Manually publish your guide {:#manual-publishing}

-Once your book's config is up, you can go to the following URL to ask the publishing system to publish (or re-publish) your book:
+Once your guide's config is up, you can go to the following URL to ask the publishing system to publish (or re-publish) your guide:

     https://docs.civicrm.org/admin/publish/foobar

-(where `foobar` is the short name you used for your book)
+(where `foobar` is the short name you used for your guide)

-Publishing your book manually is fine at first, but once you update the book later, you might wish to avoid this extra step.
+Publishing your guide manually is fine at first, but once you update the guide later, you might wish to avoid this extra step.
 This is why we have automatic publishing...

 ## Set up automatic publishing {:#automatic-publishing}

 *(Currently only possible if your repo is on GitHub.)*

-When you set up automatic publishing, GitHub will tell the publishing system when content within your repo has changed, and the publishing system will re-publish your book as necessary.
+When you set up automatic publishing, GitHub will tell the publishing system when content within your repo has changed, and the publishing system will re-publish your guide as necessary.

 1. Go to your repo on GitHub.
 1. Go to the **Settings** tab at the far right.